Steve Overland: History

 The band was then dropped by Epic Records and signed to Music for Nations for their third album, Takin' It to the Streets.
 The album displayed a shift towards a more straightforward rock approach and also included a cover of "I Heard It Through the Grapevine", which was released as a single.
 This was the first album to feature ex-Visage and ASAP guitarist Andy Barnett, Chris Overland having left the band after the Tough It Out tour.
 FM's fourth album, Aphrodisiac, followed in 1992 and is often considered to be the band's best.
 The band then signed to the Raw Power label to record Dead Man's Shoes, which featured new keyboard player, Jem Davis.
 In March 1996, Steve Overland and Pete Jupp decided to disband FM, forming the band So! with Wishbone Ash bass player, Bob Skeat, soon after.
 So!'s debut album, Brass Monkey, had two very limited releases, with copies of either release being difficult to come by.

 Overland has recorded prolifically throughout the 2000s (decade), with the bands The Ladder, Shadowman, and latterly, with his solo albums, Break Away and Diamond Dealer.

 In 2007, FM reformed for a one-off gig at Nottingham's Rock City, headlining Firefest IV.
 This 'one-off' reunion led to a more permanent incarnation with Jim Kirkpatrick replacing Andy Barnett on lead guitar.
 Overland and Kirkpatrick had been a songwriting team independently of the band prior to Jim joining FM.
 FM have since toured extensively in the UK and throughout Europe, both as headliners and also touring with Thin Lizzy, Journey, Foreigner and Europe.
 Five more albums have been released Metropolis (2010), Rockville (2013), Rockville II (2013), Heroes and Villains (2015) and Atomic Generation (2018).

 Overland has also appeared in the Broadway show Dreamtime, which had a successful run at the Ed Sullivan Theater.

+In November 2023 it was announced that Overland (the band) would perform at Firefest Festival (10 Years After) to be held in the UK at Manchester Academy on 11-13 October 2024.
+The band preceded headline act Hurricane on the Saturday night.